agentbellnorm/dativity/README.md

 * Is action X allowed?
 * What data is required for action X?

+##### Invalidating
-Sometimes a user goes back to a previous step and change data.
+Sometimes a user goes has to go back and change data.
 Then all subsequent (in the sense that the changed data is required by other actions) actions need to be invalidated.
-Dativity offers an invalidation feature, which rewinds the process to the action that was re-done.
-Previously entered data is kept, but the depending actions need to be performed again.
+Dativity has support for this type of scenario, where the case is 'rewinded' to the action that was re-done.
+Previously entered data is kept, but 'uncommitted', and depending actions need to be performed again.

 ## Examples

+#### Basic functionality

 The case data is just a map
 ```clojure